 We recognise that young people who are abused, neglected, or who witness abuse or neglect may find it difficult to develop a sense of self-worth.
 They may feel helpless, humiliated and a sense of blame.
 The Youth Zone may be the only stable, secure and predictable element in the lives of young people at risk.
-When at the youth zone their behaviour may be challenging and defiant or they may be withdrawn.
+When at the youth zone their behaviour may be challenging or they may be withdrawn.
 The service will endeavour to support the young person through:

-- The service ethos which promotes a positive, supportive and secure environment and gives young people a sense of being valued; - The youth zone behaviour agreement which is aimed at supporting vulnerable young people in the Youth Zone; we will ensure that young people know that some behaviour is unacceptable and that they are valued and not blamed for any abuse which has occurred; and - Liaison with other agencies that support young people such as social services, the child and adolescent mental health service, Targeted Youth Support Service, the Local authority school attendance service and the educational psychology service.
+- The service ethos which promotes a positive, supportive and secure environment and gives young people a sense of being valued; - The youth zone behaviour agreement which is aimed at supporting vulnerable young people in the Youth Zone; we will ensure that young people know that some behaviour is unacceptable and that they are valued and not blamed for any abuse which has occurred; and - Liaison with other agencies that support young people such as social services, the child and adolescent mental health service, REACH, Start well, the Local authority.